ZoubidaLotfi/databricks-genie-agents-product-teardown/docs/07-user-journey-trust-and-operating-model.md

 ---

-## 9. Decision Gate
+## 8. Decision Gate

-**Decision: proceed from journey analysis to product opportunity definition.**
+**Decision: proceed to competitive analysis.**

-The teardown now shows where Genie creates value and where trust breaks.
+The journey analysis clarified where Genie creates value, where friction remains, and where trust breaks for both business users and administrators.

-The next product work should focus on the **Ask → Verify → Decide** gap, where business users need clearer evidence that the Agent used the right definitions, assumptions, and analytical context.
+The next step is to compare Genie with alternative analytics products and understand whether these strengths and weaknesses are specific to Genie or common across the market.

 ### Product question for the next phase

-> **How might Genie make trust-critical context visible before a business user acts on an answer?**
+> **How does Databricks Genie compare with competing analytics products on flexibility, reliability, governance, and ease of use?**